What is the Online MPH in Global Health?

-The online MPH is designed to train students and health professionals in the foundations of public health with an emphasis on global health.
+The online global health masters program is designed to train students and health professionals in the foundations of public health with an emphasis on global health.
 The program prepares students to:

-- Apply ethical approaches and human rights principles in global health research and practice
+- Apply ethical approaches in global health research and practice

-Why Pursue an MPH in Global Health Online at Drexel Dornsife?
+Why Should I Study Global Health at Drexel Dornsife?

-At Dornsife students learn from faculty who are actively engaged in the international community, working on critical global health issues including hunger, infectious disease, maternal and child health, occupational health, immigrant health, and urban health.
+At Drexel University's Dornsife School of Public Health, students learn from faculty who are actively engaged in the international community, working on critical global health issues including hunger, infectious disease, maternal and child health, occupational health, immigrant health, human rights, and urban health.

-Benefits of obtaining an online MPH in Global Health include:
+Benefits of obtaining an online MPH in Global Health at Drexel Dornsife include:

 - Flexibility: No residency component required.

 - Convenience: Can be completed in as little as 12 months.
-Your program manager will work with you on customized plan of study that works best for you.
+Your graduate advisor will work with you on customized MPH plan of study that works best for you.